Kunlong1994/lab1/Lab-01.md

 ## Part B. Manually Blink a LED

 **a.
-What color stripes are on a 220 Ohm resistor?**
+What color stripes are on a 220 Ohm resistor?** red red brown gold

 **b.
-What do you have to do to light your LED?**
+What do you have to do to light your LED?** first install the driver, or try to fing the COM port in device manager
 ## Part C. Blink a LED using Arduino